How to Set Up a Montessori Kitchen at Home

 Components of a Child Led Kitchen

-No matter what it looks like, a Montessori kitchen area ideally has:
+No matter what it looks like, a Montessori kitchen ideally has:

-- A safe, sturdy surface – Choose a table at the child’s height that is not wobbly or slanted.
-Their own kitchen counter can include a low cabinet or cupboard that can support a cutting board with stability for food preparation.
+1. A safe, sturdy surface – Choose a table at the child’s height that is not wobbly or slanted.
+Include a low cabinet or cupboard that can support a cutting board with stability for food preparation.

-- A set of child-safe kitchen tools – There are several cutting options, from handheld wave knives with a large handle for a child’s hands to grip to nylon knives that support independent cutting while keeping tiny fingers safe.
+2. A set of child-safe kitchen tools – For cutting, consider a Montessori inspired safe knife set that supports independent cutting while keeping tiny fingers safe.
 Mixing bowls, mini hand whisk, and measuring cups and spoons also help build fine motor skills.

-- Silverware, dishes, bowls, cloth napkins, and pots and pans – One of the hallmarks of Montessori is the use of realia-real or realistic objects.
-One way to incorporate realia is to use real tableware and cookware.
+3. Silverware, dishes, bowls, cloth napkins, and pots and pans – One of the hallmarks of Montessori is the use of realia-real or realistic objects.
+Use real tableware and cookware.
 Don’t be afraid to give a child a lightweight plate or glass.
 If something breaks, it’s an opportunity to safely help them clean up.
 Montessori schools use this as an opportunity to teach young children about natural consequences.

 It may be tempting to include toy foods, but the point of this kitchen is to empower your child with real life kitchen experience.
 Whether the setup is simple or elaborate, your child feel a sense of ownership and benefit from the learning experience.